Traumatic Brain Injury (TBI Injury): Overview

-This type refers to the stretching of the nerve cells on a cellular level.
-When the brain moves back and forth in the skull, it often results in bleeding and tearing the nerve axons.
-Nerve axons are responsible for connecting the brain’s nerve cell to another.
-Once an axonal injury happens, it stops the brain’s regular transmission of information and results in a significant change in the person’s ability to be awake.
+Diffuse axonal injury refers to the stretching of the nerve cells on a cellular level.
+When the brain moves back and forth in the skull, it often results in bleeding and tearing of the nerve axons.
+Nerve axons are responsible for connecting the brain’s nerve cell to one another.
+Once an axonal injury happens, it stops the regular transmission of information in the brain and results in a significant change in the person’s ability to be awake.

 Traumatic Subarachnoid Hemorrhage (tSAH)

-It refers to the bleeding of a space that surrounds the brain.
-This space has cerebrospinal fluid (CSF) responsible for protecting the brain from possible harm.
+Traumatic subarachnoid hemorrhage refers to the bleeding of a space that surrounds the brain.
+This space has a cerebrospinal fluid (CSF) responsible for protecting the brain from possible harm.
 The traumatic SAH usually happens during the first injury, as tearing occurs with the small arteries.
 The blood that comes out spreads over the brain, and it usually causes more complications.

-It is a formed blood clot that occurs after a blood vessel ruptures.
-The blood happened to escape the bloodstream, and it thickens and forms a clot.
+A hematoma is a formed blood clot that occurs after a blood vessel ruptures.
+When the blood happens to escape the bloodstream, it then thickens and forms a clot.
 Clotting happens as the body’s natural response to stop the bleeding.
-The size of a hematoma could be small or large that it allows the brain to compress.
-There are a variety of symptoms depending on the clot’s location.
+The size of a hematoma could be small or large.
+There are a variety of symptoms that can be experienced depending on the clot’s location.